CARES Act and HEERF funding for students

 Of those funds, a portion must go directly to students in the form of emergency financial aid grants (HEERF-student share).

-Eligibility is determined by:
+Eligibility for HEERF I and II is determined by:

 - Completion of the FAFSA

 - Making Satisfactory Academic Progress

 - Enrollment in a degree-seeking program at Earlham

 - U.S. citizen or permanent resident or other eligible non-citizen as determined by the FAFSA

 Non-US citizens are not eligible for HEERF I or II funding per federal ruling.
 In addition, students only enrolled in online classes prior to March 13, 2020 were not eligible for the HEERF I round of funding.

 For HEERF III, the US Department of Education states “all students who are or were enrolled in an institution of higher education during the COVID-19 national emergency are eligible for emergency financial aid grants, regardless of whether they completed a FAFSA or are eligible for Title IV.”
 Earlham College is prioritizing the neediest students who are currently enrolled at Earlham when awarding HEERF III funds.

 Funding was to be used to cover expenses related to the disruption of campus operations due to coronavirus.
 This included costs such as food, housing, course materials, unanticipated travel, technology, health care, and child care expenses.
 In determining how much the disruption has cost them, students were instructed to subtract any cash refunds they already received from Earlham for prorated meals and housing credits.